What does Malaysia’s shock #GE14 win mean for you?

 In 2013, during the government reading of the annual budget, former Prime Minister Najib Razak announced a GST of six percent beginning April 1, 2015.

 GST is a value added tax at each level in the supply chain, from production to consumer.
-Hence, it increases the cost of goods and the final tax burden will ultimately will be borne by the consumer.
+Hence, it increases the cost of goods and the final tax burden will ultimately be borne by the consumer.

 The compulsory tax was applied to everything except essential foodstuff such as fresh foods, water, petrol, and electricity, as well as some services (health, education, transport, finance).